made it? tap the stars to add your rating!

 - 6 tablespoons unsalted butter

 - 4 large eggs

-- In a small saucepan, melt together the chocolate and butter, stirring occasionally.
+- Melt butter and chocolate: In a small saucepan, melt together the chocolate and butter, stirring occasionally.
 Allow to cool for 5 minutes.

-- In the meantime, beat the eggs and both sugars together in a large bowl until light in color, about 5 minutes.
+- Make cookie dough: In the meantime, beat the eggs and both sugars together in a large bowl until light in color, about 5 minutes.
 Beat in the peppermint extract and salt.
-Carefully fold in the melted chocolate mixture using a rubber spatula, then fold in the rest.
+Carefully fold in ⅓ of the melted chocolate mixture using a rubber spatula, then fold in the rest.
 Sift in the flour and baking powder and gently fold in too.
 Stir in the milk chocolate chips.
 Pour into a shallow baking dish and freeze for an hour or until firm.

-- The cookies keep in an airtight container for up to four days (see notes for freezer instructions).
+- Store: The cookies keep in an airtight container for up to four days (see notes for freezer instructions).